MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/resource-group-scoped-deployments.md

     AZURE_RESOURCE_GROUP: $(AZURE_RESOURCE_GROUP)
     ```

+> [!NOTE]
-For an example of these changes applied to our [React Web App with Node.js API and MongoDB on Azure template](https://github.com/Azure-Samples/todo-nodejs-mongo), see [this GitHub comparison](https://github.com/Azure-Samples/todo-nodejs-mongo/compare/main...ellismg:todo-nodejs-mongo:ellismg/move-to-rg-scope).
+> For an example of these changes applied to the [React Web App with Node.js API and MongoDB on Azure template](https://github.com/Azure-Samples/todo-nodejs-mongo), see [this GitHub comparison](https://github.com/Azure-Samples/todo-nodejs-mongo/compare/main...ellismg:todo-nodejs-mongo:ellismg/move-to-rg-scope).

 To set the resource group to deploy to manually, you can set `AZURE_RESOURCE_GROUP` in your environment.
 Learn more about that [here](./manage-environment-variables.md#user-provided-environment-variables).